shaheenery/udacity_ds_and_a_project3/README.md

 The time complexity of my algorithm is O(log(n)) where n is the size of the array being passed in.
 Unlike a typical sorted array where you can divide and conquer based on the midpoint, I chose to divide on the pivot point, i.e. the first element in the array.
 The average complexity is O(log(n)) and I believe the worst complexity, where the location of the leaves the most extreme ratio between the size of the higher and lower subsequences, the complexity will work out to O(log(n + x)) where n is the size of the array passed in and x is the difference between n and the size of an unrotated array that would result in the same number of possiblities after the first pass.
 This would simplify to O(log(n)).

 The space complexity is O(n) because the memory needs would increase linearly with the size of n.
 I do not create any subarray as is common with a merge sort.
-Instead I only store integers for the indexes of my ever narrowing search parameters
+Instead I only store integers for the indexes of my ever narrowing search parameters.

+*Note: Since this is a recursive solution there will be a linear increase in the stack size as well, but it won't change the overall complexity*

 ------